onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

      where:

-     * bins `j = 0,...,J_exc-2` represent ranges of maximal orbit values below or equal to `V_max(k)`,
+     * bins `j = 0,...,J_exc-2` represent ranges of maximal orbit values below or equal to `V_max(k)`;
      * bin `j = J_exc-1` is an overflow bin that collects starting values whose truncated trajectory exceeded `V_max(k)` at least once before termination or truncation.

-     The binning scheme for maximal excursion is also fixed in advance.
+     The binning scheme for maximal excursion is also fixed by `REF_COLLatz_BINS_v1`.

 3. `Enc_parity_signature`

    * Input: truncated trajectories for starting values in `S_k`.
-   * Output: a compact vector of parity or symbolic pattern features (for example frequency of odd steps, simple parity patterns, or short parity word statistics).
+   * Output: a compact vector of parity or symbolic pattern features (for example frequency of odd steps, simple parity patterns or short parity word statistics).
    * In this version of Q008, `Enc_parity_signature` is part of the state description but does not directly enter the main tension functional.
 It is retained for future extensions of computational_tension in discrete dynamics.

 For each encoding, the following effective layer rules hold.